-At Binghamton University the geological sciences program prepares students to understand and solve some of the most important problems on Earth.
+At Binghamton University the earth sciences program prepares students to understand and solve some of the most important problems on Earth.
 How will we provide for our future energy needs?
 What are the causes and effects of global warming?
 How do we clean up past and present instances of environmental pollution?
 What causes natural disasters such as earthquakes, volcanic eruptions and floods, and how can we survive them?
 How can organisms survive under extreme conditions?
 Is there life on other planets?

 The BS is designed to satisfy the entrance requirements and expectations of the top graduate schools in the country.
 The BS is also the appropriate choice for a student seeking immediate employment as a geologist.

 The BA in geological sciences is designed as a more flexible degree and provides a well-rounded liberal arts education in the physical sciences.
 It is often combined with other interests, such as science journalism, education, or political science.

 - BS in Geological Sciences